Dispatch from Gettysburg– January 11th, 2021

 owner, co-editor, Defenestrationism.net

-The history books are a better judge than I am.
-He will receive his comeuppance.
-I don’t care to make statements on Defenestrationism.net for idle reasons– this, no impotent condemnation, no populist statement of alliance.
-This: comeuppance— and lest you consider such comeuppance beyond my power as publisher, you read very different history books than I do.
+I don’t care to make statements on Defenestrationism.net for idle reasons.
+This: no impotent condemnation, no populist statement of alliance from preacher to choir.
+This: comeuppance— and should you consider such comeuppance beyond my power as publisher, you read very different history books than I do.
 First, I will cede for a moment to a stateswoman and some statesmen, past and present:

 “Watching on TV, we saw white supremacists stroll past Capitol Police, untouched and unscathed… There was no way to avoid the comparison or to duck the obvious answer: Would this have happened if the rioters were there to fight for Black lives rather than white supremacy?” — Representative Cori Bush of Missouri.